Expulsion of Germans from Czechoslovakia: Compensation to expellees

 Even during the preparation of the Czech–German declaration, the German side avoided the Czech demand to confirm the status quo by the agreement.
 However, Germany adopted the Czechoslovak fait accompli and has paid compensation to the expellees.
-One source claims the German government paid about 141bn DM to the expellees until 1993.
-Other sources state an overall amount of roughly 60bn EUR paid out as partial compensation to all citizens of Germany and ethnic-German expellees — a group of 15m people alone — affected by property loss due to consequences of the war.
+One source claims the German government paid about 141 billion DM to the expellees until 1993.
+Other sources state an overall amount of roughly €60 billion paid out as partial compensation to all citizens of Germany and ethnic-German expellees—a group of 15 million people alone—affected by property loss due to consequences of the war.
 The payout to Germans from Czechoslovakia can be assumed to represent a much smaller fraction of that sum.

 In contrast to Germany, the issue of compensation of expellees was, at least nominally, closed by several treaties with Austria and Hungary.
 The most important follow: